codercatdev/v2-codingcat.dev/content/blog/CodingCatDev is joining the Learn Build Teach Comm 22a87539758346779777a7afbeb64217.md

 published: published
 slug: codingcatdev-is-joining-the-learn-build-teach-community
 start: April 10, 2022
+title: CodingCatDev is joining the Learn Build Teach Community
+---
 ## A new home for CodingCat.dev's Discord

 After a long chat with Brittney about how hard it is to maintain our Discord and how I don't like breaking up communities, she agreed that we could make a move.
 I wanted to make sure we stick with our goal of creating great communities and developing in the open, the first thing that came to mind was [Learn Build Teach](https://discord.gg/xSRsCfvVEB) (LBT).
 Brittney agreed that if that community was up for letting us join it would make the most sense.